qri-io/rfcs/text/0022-remotes.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The current version of the Registry as a special citizen is not working for multiple reasons.
 It must be coalesed into the main codebase.
+Without having Remotes, users must rely upon the single qri-run Registry or their own nodes to keep their data alive, which does not fit many use cases.

 # Prior art
 [prior-art]: #prior-art